 Refunds will be approved if the funds are available on the case.
 If the funds have been previously refunded or if the Court has been notified that the funds are unpaid for any reason, the refund will be denied.

 Once the Court accepts the Request for Refund, the filer may reach back out to us via our Los Angeles Civil Payment Refund Inquiries form (https://www.efilinghelp.com/california/los-angeles-civil-payment-refund-request/) to request that we credit back our Service Provider Fee charged in the filing.
 LASC does not refund that on their end.

 Disputing Charges With Your Bank Does Not Resolve the Issue

 If a filer believes LASC has charged the fees incorrectly, then they will want to address the payment issue with LASC directly.
 Disputing the charges with your bank will not solve the issue.

 When a filer disputes charges with their bank, and it results in a chargeback to the EFSP, the EFSP is obligated to report any unpaid fees back to LASC; regardless of reason.
 This can result in delays in a filer’s case or the LASC filing clerk has the option of marking the fees unpaid on the case in their Case Management System.

 Additionally, the EFSP may place a fee on the filer’s account if needed in the amount of the chargeback.
 This results in the filer’s inability to e-file until that fee is paid.
 If this happens, then the filer will want to pay the fee in the application, and then file the Request for Refund on the case in paper at the court location in question in person or via mail by the attorney of record on the form. https://www.lacourt.org/forms/pdf/laciv150.pdf

-Please remember, filing a Request for Refund IN PAPER is the only approved method the Los Angeles Civil Court allows for refunds on filings at this time.
+Please remember, filing a Request for Refund on the case with the Court is the only approved method LASC allows for refunds on filings at this time.